revolist/revogrid-docs/tests/e2e/docs/scenarios/project-portfolio.md

 ### PORTFOLIO-003 · P0 · One branch changes independently

 1. Collapse Product using its group expander → Product children disappear while Engineering children remain.
-2. Reopen Product, then collapse only its On track subgroup → Mobile onboarding disappears while Pricing experiments under At risk remains.
+2. Reopen Product → its On track, At risk, and Planning subgroup headers return collapsed; expand Product / On track and Product / At risk so Mobile onboarding and Pricing experiments are both visible.
-3. Reopen the subgroup → Mobile onboarding returns once with unchanged owner and progress.
+3. Collapse only Product / On track → Mobile onboarding disappears while Pricing experiments under At risk remains.
+Reopen On track → Mobile onboarding returns once with unchanged owner and progress.

 Automation: scope expansion to the group label and hierarchy level, avoiding duplicate On track labels under other departments.
 Visual checks: every expander stays aligned with its label, and adjacent department rows do not shift horizontally.